-Whether you are just starting out in the car business or if you have been around since the good old days these are the 10 things a car salesman should know.
-Things have been changing in the car business very rapidly over the past few years, but these remain to hold true and probably will as long as we are selling cars for a living.
+Whether you are just starting out in the car business or if you have been around since the good old days.
+These are the 10 things a car salesman should know.
+Things have been changing in the car business very rapidly over the past few years.
+However, these remain to hold true and probably will as long as we are selling cars for a living.
 You could call them commandments or the basic rules of being a car salesman.
 Regardless of what you call them you must not forget these golden rules for car sales success.

 Things a Car Salesman Should Know to Succeed

 1. Two People Meet and One Gets Sold.

 When it comes to people and selling cars this is one thing that is always true.
 Somebody gets sold.
 Whether you sell your customer on why they should buy a car from you today or the customer sells you on why they are not buying a car today.
 What is it going to be?
 Are you going to sell your customer an automobile or are they going to sell you one of their reasons for not buying now?

 This is one thing to ask yourself every time you are with a customer and probably one of the most important things a car salesman should know.
 Who is getting sold you or them?
 Sometimes they will try to turn it around on you, but remember that you are the salesman.

 Of course, they are all at the dealership to look at cars and nothing will happen until they meet a salesman, but not just any car salesman it must be a professional car salesman.
 They won’t tell you that they are here to buy a car they will tell you that they are just looking, And buying in the future, however, if you are a true salesman or saleswoman you can sell them a car today.
 If not today, then in the near future.
 Just looking is the car buyer’s first line of defense against the car salesman.
 You can accept it or you can sell them a car, you decide.
 Top car salespeople understand that of the 10 things a car salesman should know this is the one that is often forgotten by newbies.

 3. Bad-Mouthing Your Competitors Will Hurt More Than Help.